thaitype/kubricate-website/docs/v1/guide/tutorials/working-with-secrets.md

   * No args → “Use the provider’s smart default.”
   * With args → “Override the target or path explicitly.”

-That’s it—your example uses sensible defaults for the app’s env and the Docker pull secret, keeping the tutorial simple while still showing renaming via `forName(...)`.
+That's it—your example uses sensible defaults for environment variable injection, keeping the tutorial simple while still showing renaming via `forName(...)`.

 Now, let’s see how to register the manager in your config.